Kong/terraform-provider-konnect-beta/docs/resources/event_gateway.md

 - `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.

 Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".
+- `min_runtime_version` (String) The minimum runtime version supported by the API.
+This is the lowest version of the data plane release that can be used with the entity model.
+When not specified, the minimum runtime version will be pinned to the latest available release.

 ### Read-Only